samuelwilliams413/samuelwilliams413.github.io/chukchuk/bork.md

 1. Dragon's Breath
     - Duration: [dice] rounds
     - Range: 5m cone
     - You can breathe fire for the duration.
 Each breath of fire deals [sum] fire damage.
-The horribly hot breath deals [dice] fire damage to you each time it is used
+The horribly hot breath deals [dice] fire damage to you each time it is used.
 1. Objectify
     - Duration: [dice] minutes
     - You become any inanimate object between the size of a grand piano and an apple.
+    > Many witch's curses directed at oneself serve as the basis for popular transfiguration spells.
+1. Polymorph
+    - Duration: [dice] hours
+    - You tansform yourself into an animal.
+You retain your WILL and skills while in animal form.
+If you take any damage while polymorphed you transform back into a human.
+All creatures have POWR 1, FINE 5, HARD 1.
+Polymorphed creatures have distinctive indigo eyes.
+        - Rabbit: roll stealth with advantage, fast
+        - Frog: amphibious, can climb, small
+        - Owl: flying, night vision, perfect sight

 ## Conjuration